 - Replace the two security screws.

-I recommend purchasing an additional Ring battery to use when you are charging the original battery so that you do not have any lapses in doorbell coverage.
-Click here to purchase an Ring battery pack.
+We recommend purchasing an additional Ring battery to use when you are charging the original battery so that you do not have any lapses in doorbell coverage.
+Click here to purchase a Ring battery pack.

 The main reasons why your Ring battery is draining too fast are:

 - A high number of motion events and alerts